Israelddh/r-packages-hivecolors/README.md

 # HiveColors

-A custom color palette package for R, designed to provide beautiful, smooth color gradients inspired by the natural tones of a hive.
+A custom color palette package for R, designed to provide beautiful, smooth color gradients inspired by the natural tones.
 Easily use discrete or continuous Hive palettes in your visualizations, with seamless integration for **ggplot2**.

 ![Hive Palette Bar](/figures/hive_palette_bar.png)